 2 cups (or 1 – 14.5oz can) beef broth (for cooking, not for stuffing)

-Carefully slit the chops down to the bone, and butterfly them.
-Each side of the chop should hinge easily but still be attached to the bone.
+Carefully slit the chops down to the bone, (or if “boneless, down almost to the opposite edge, leaving about a 1/4 inch) and butterfly them.
+Each side of the chop should hinge easily but still be attached to the bone, or if boneless they should hinge easily without separating.
 Set aside.

 Melt 3 TBSP butter in skillet over medium heat; add onions and celery and sauté until transparent and soft.